-- Installation of Fascias, Soffits and Guttering to a Dutch Barn in Croydon April 3, 2014
+- Installation of Guttering, Fascias and Soffits to a Dutch Barn in Croydon April 3, 2014

-- White UPVC Fascias, Soffits and Square PVC Guttering on a 1970’s House in Sutton, Surrey.
+- Installation of White UPVC Fascias, Soffits and Square PVC Guttering to a 1970’s House in Sutton, Surrey.
 April 3, 2014

-- Black Mock-Tudor UPVC Fascias, Soffits, Barge-Boards and Black Half Round PVC Guttering on a 1930′s Detached Bungalow in Ewell, Surrey April 3, 2014
+- Installation of Black Mock-Tudor UPVC Fascias, Soffits, Barge-Boards and PVC Guttering to a 1930′s Detached Bungalow in Ewell, Surrey April 3, 2014